Google Search Operators: All You Need To Know

 It displays the outcomes possessing considerable terms or expressions in the document.
 Ex.-allintext:health tips.
 The outcomes will be including health tips someplace in the document.

-The tool only matches a typical file type such as PDF, DOCX, PPT, and TXT.
+The tool only matches a typical file type such as Word to PDF, DOCX, PPT, and TXT.
 Ex.-startups filetype:ppt.
 The answers will only display startup-related information in ppt format.

 Cache: is the most valuable tool for SEOs.
 It shows a web page’s latest cached version, including the indexing date and time.
 Ex.-cache:wikipedia.com- This shows the latest indexed page of the mentioned website.